 Rural Valley is a tiny borough located in the state of Pennsylvania.
-With a population of 878 people and just one neighborhood, Rural Valley is the 820th largest community in Pennsylvania.
-Rural Valley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 863 people and just one neighborhood, Rural Valley is the 820th largest community in Pennsylvania.
+Rural Valley has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Rural Valley is generally considered to be a blue-collar town.
-37.19% of the Rural Valley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Rural Valley, you'll notice that it is more blue-collar than most other communities in America.
+37.19% of Rural Valley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rural Valley is a borough of professionals, sales and office workers and service providers.
 There are especially a lot of people living in Rural Valley who work in office and administrative support (11.58%), healthcare (11.36%) and food service (7.80%).

 Setting & Lifestyle